What is the difference between Aliexpress and Alibaba

 Commissions

 On the other hand, AliExpress generally charges a flat commission on sales.
-This flat-rate commission structure simplifies the financial aspect for sellers, making it easier to predict and manage costs.
+This difference in the flat-rate commission structure simplifies the financial aspect for sellers, making it easier to predict and manage costs.
 The straightforward nature of AliExpress’s commission system ensures that stores have a clear understanding of their expenses, contributing to a more transparent and predictable business environment.
-This simplicity is particularly advantageous for smaller sellers or those new to e-commerce, as it reduces the complexity of financial planning and allows them to focus more on growing their business.
+This difference in simplicity is particularly advantageous for smaller sellers or those new to e-commerce, as it reduces the complexity of financial planning and allows them to focus more on growing their business.

 Logistics Solutions – difference between Aliexpress and Alibaba